Skip to Content

 Length Of Cruises From Vancouver To Hawaii

-Repositioning cruises from Vancouver to Hawaii generally sail 9 to 13 days.
+Repositioning voyages from Vancouver to Hawaii generally sail 9 to 13 days.
 When selecting an itinerary and cruise line, it’s important to note that it takes a full five sea days to cross the Pacific Ocean.
 So, if you choose a shorter cruise, you will have fewer port days.

 Which Hawaiian Islands?